Spring Loaded Valve

 Control valves are commonly used in industries such as oil and gas, chemical processing, power generation, water treatment, and many others.
 They are employed in applications such as flow control in pipelines, pressure control in tanks or vessels, temperature control in heat exchangers, and level control in storage tanks.

 The performance of a control valve is critical to achieving accurate process control.
-Factors such as valve sizing, flow characteristics, and valve trim design are carefully considered to ensure optimal control and minimize process variability.
+Factors such as valve sizing, flow characteristic, and valve trim design are carefully considered to ensure optimal control and minimize process variability.

 Solenoid Valve